mindoug/SolarSystem/README4.md

 9.  build and run again to check

-10. Add planet and mars view controllers and set up tabs
+10. Add a view controller called NASA and set up tabs.